Fresh produce is often hardest hit with crops of fruit, vegetables, wheat and other grains wiped out.

 - Long-life custard.
 A delicious dessert served with canned fruit.
 You may not want to go back to the fridge version!
 Unless you like room temperature custard, you may want to heat this up if your stove is in action or you’ve got a camp stove.
 Once opened, the carton needs to be kept cold and used within 7 days or as directed on the carton.

 - Cheese.
-At present, cheese supplies seem to be steady, but fresh cheese needs to be kept cold.
-So if you have no fridge or supplies of fresh are short, then look for long-life processed cheese (boxes, foil wrapped triangles, and cheese sticks) on the ordinary shelves.
+Cheese supplies seem to be steady but fresh cheese needs to be kept cold.
+If you have no fridge or supplies of fresh are short, look for long-life processed cheese (boxes, foil wrapped triangles, and cheese sticks) on the ordinary shelves.

 - Long-life Indian meals.
 Look in the Indian food section at the supermarket to see if any long-life packet meals remain.
 These are often packed with spinach, legumes, and potatoes.
 Reheat in the bag in a pan of boiling water or microwave if you have power.

 - Long-life vegetable juices.
 With cans, cartons and plastic bottles to choose from, once opened, these need to be put on ice or in the fridge.

 - Long-life bottles sauces and preserves.
 Think tomato-based pasta sauces and Mexican tomato salsa, Italian influenced olives, chargrilled capsicum, mushrooms and artichoke, tomato concentrates – pastes and purees.

 - Dried fruits.
 These last the distance even out of the fridge once opened.
 This is not the time to be choosey – buy what you can and you may find that your kids discover that they like a naturally sweet food.